BENDIT233/tarot-mcp/README.md

 ## 🛠️ MCP Tools

-The server provides the following professional MCP tools:
+The server provides **7 comprehensive MCP tools** for professional tarot reading and analysis:

 ### `get_card_info`
 Get comprehensive information about a specific tarot card including symbolism, astrology, and numerology.